andreas0x41/coding-tutorial-obsidian/content/Python/1 General/8 Keyword.md

 | Import / Exception                            | `as`       | Used for creating aliases/alternative names.                                                                                              |
 | Asynchronous                                  | `async`    | Used to define asynchronous functions (coroutines).                                                                                       |
 | Asynchronous                                  | `await`    | Used to pause execution in asynchronous functions until a result is available.                                                            |
+# Questions
+- [ ] What is a keyword?
+Explain in your own words.